-kinds around to form two distinct same-kind groups, sometimes including all eight of the objects; by 24 months most children sort all the objects into same-kind groups ("exhaustive sorting").
-This kind of behaviour has a precursor in the form of sequential touching or manipulation: starting as early as 9 months children will successively touch all or most of the objects of a single kind, leaving the others untouched.
+In order to help meet this challenge, I want to consider some empirical research designed to shed light on the representation of generality, and specifically on how it develops in human children.
+My starting point is a series of studies in which children under three are presented with small objects of various shapes and colors and encouraged to play with them.
+It turns out that, starting at around 12 months, children spontaneously sort the objects into kinds, grouping similar objects spatially with one another.
+In a typical study, the child is given a tray on which there is a scrambled array of eight objects of two clearly discriminable kinds: e.g. four gray balls and four yellow cubes, or four blue dolls and four green boats.
+At 12 months, children will often group together three of one kind of object, pushing them away from the others, which are left untouched.
+At 18 months children will move objects of both kinds around to form two distinct same-kind groups, sometimes including all eight of the objects; by 24 months most children sort all the objects into same-kind groups ("exhaustive sorting").
+This kind of behavior has a precursor in the form of sequential touching or manipulation: starting as early as nine months children will, in succession, touch all or most of the objects of a single kind.
 Researchers have ascribed special significance to the sorting activity which yields two distinct groups by manipulating objects of both kinds.
 A child who successively pushes one doll after another to one side of the tray without moving the others could just be manifesting a preference for the dolls over the boats, or it could be that she does not even notice the boats.
-But a child who manipulates objects of both kinds to form two distinct groups at least appears to engage, as Susan Sugarman puts it, in "conceptual comparisons of the objects in terms of their similarities and differences."30 Whether or not we accept that description, it does seem clear that this kind of two-class sorting has more of a claim to manifest the child's representation of generality, so it is this kind of behaviour which I will primarily have in mind in discussing chlidren's sorting behaviour in what follows.
-It is worth noting that the behaviour does not depend on the members of each group being identical to one another; children at 18 months are just as likely to carry out exhaustive sorting when the groups are, say, four pencils of different lengths and colours and four differently coloured toy horses,31 or four eating utensils (three mismatched spoons and a fork) and four receptacles (three mismatched cups and a bowl).32
+But a child who manipulates objects of both kinds to form two distinct groups at least appears to engage, as Susan Sugarman puts it, in "conceptual comparisons of the objects in terms of their similarities and differences" (Sugarman 1983: 68).
+Whether or not we accept that description, it does seem clear that this kind of two-class sorting has more of a claim to manifest the child's representation of generality, so it is this kind of behavior which I will primarily have in mind in discussing children's sorting behavior in what follows.
+It is worth noting that the behavior does not depend on the members of each group being identical to one another; children at 18 months are just as likely to carry out exhaustive sorting when the groups are, say, four pencils of different lengths and colors and four differently colored toy horses, or four spoons of different sizes and materials and four bracelets of different sizes, shapes and colors (see Gopnik and Meltzoff 1992, 1099-1101; for a related example, see Sugarman 1983).